Russian climate official apologizes for Ukraine invasion: Reports

 "The surprise intervention from Russia’s Oleg Anisimov at the closed-door meeting followed an electrifying live statement from his Ukranian counterpart, Svitlana Krakovska, who spoke passionately about her country's plight," AFP reported.

-"We will not surrender in Ukraine, and we hope the world will not surrender in building a climate resilient future," Krakovska said in English, according to AFP's sources.
+"We will not surrender in Ukraine, and we hope the world will not surrender in building a climate-resilient future," Krakovska said in English, according to AFP's sources.

 "Human-induced climate change and the war on Ukraine have the same roots — fossil fuels — and our dependence on them," she added.
-It is unclear what exactly she meant by that, but Russia's economy is heavily dependent on oil and gas revenues and Europe's dependence on Russian gas has made it unwilling to extend its sanctions to cutting off Russia's ability to sell gas on the continent.
+It is unclear what exactly she meant by that, but Russia's economy is heavily dependent on oil and gas revenues, and Europe's dependence on Russian gas has made it unwilling to extend its sanctions to cutting off Russia's ability to sell gas on the continent.
 If Europe did not rely on fossil fuels to generate energy, it might be able to more effectively counter Russian aggression, according to global energy market experts.

 The IPCC's Working Group II, which focuses on the human impacts of climate change, is scheduled to release its report for this, the sixth, "assessment cycle," on Monday morning.
 Krakovska expressed disappointment that the war in Ukraine will likely overshadow it in media coverage.